 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The Master of Laws program comprises a 50,000 word thesis, usually completed over two years full time.
+The Master of Laws (Research) program comprises a 50,000 word thesis, usually completed over two years full time.
 Part-time options are also available.
 The thesis is supervised by staff expert in the subject area.

 To fulfil your student visa requirements, you will need to enrol on a full-time basis.

 The below fees are based on an annual fee over a three-semester academic calendar.

 Annual program fee:

 - Students commencing study in 2021: $39,760* annually

 International students may apply for a partial fee waiver.
 If approved, this fee waiver is valid for a maximum period of two years for full-time study.